-That parish offers another aspect of "sanctified presence."
+That parish offered another aspect of "sanctified presence."
 There was something of an uproar when some new people in the neighborhood tried to get the city to order the church to not ring the bells in the morning.
 There were petitions and letters to the editor all to the effect, "Leave our bells alone."
 For most, the sound of the bells sanctified life.
 In a parish with a relationship with the jazz community when the priest would stop in at one of the jazz clubs' musicians would wander over to say a few words about their lives, "My mother died last week," "Marge has cancer," "I'm going to be playing at the Tavern tomorrow, why don't you stop in."
 In the middle of a jazz mass the bass man had tears flowing down his face; asked about it later he said, "I never felt my music being accepted by God before today."

 How is your parish a blessing for some community outside itself?
 A witness to the Gospel-"So this would be more about the fact that, at the center of things, there's a secret or mystery, and it is joyful."
 Here, in this neighborhood there is the Joyful Mystery.
+How is your parish church that?

 Saint Mary the Virgin in NYC has a flood of people coming to the church on Ash Wednesday to be reminded that they are dust.
 Many bless pets on the Feast of St. Frances.
-Parishes process through the streets on certain feast days.
+Some parishes process through the streets on Palm Sunday and the patronal day of the parish feast days.

 It may be useful to think of this sanctifying presence in terms of relationship rather than service.
 Too many parishes have a semi-conscious image of themselves as service providers.
+Religious social workers.
 It's as though doing for others legitimates their existence.
 Relationship seems a more accurate word.
-In as much as the parish is a people and place of prayer, a people and place in relationship with God, that will flow into the parish's relationship with the neighborhood or town or other external community of people.
+In as much as the parish is a people and place of prayer, a people and place in relationship with